-For GNI (UK), we had concerns around the cost escalation for SCADA communications, and for GMO NI, we had concerns around the business case for the planned projects on the Delphi IT system.
-For MEL, there was a lack of evidence for increased drainage cost.
-In each of these cases, we have proposed adjustments to the forecasts.
+For GNI (UK), we had concerns around the cost escalation for Supervisory Control and Data Acquisition (SCADA) communications.
+We were satisfied by some of the additional justification provided and have increased the final allowance.
+For GMO NI, we had concerns around the business case for the planned projects on the Delphi IT system.
+The additional information received has provided some of the justification that we sought, but there was still some uncertainty around the Tier 2 costs.